-Alcohol addiction is potentially devastating, but so many people continue with problematic drinking simply because they’re scared at the thought of alcohol withdrawal.
+Alcohol addiction is potentially devastating, but so many people continue with problematic drinking simply because they’re scared at the thought of the alcohol withdrawal symptoms they can face.

 Is this a justifiable fear, though, and can alcohol withdrawal really be dangerous?